hazebam/cv/index.md

 ### __Data Analysis__

-- Analysis of bias corrected WRF data and comparison with other available datasets including partial AWS datasets
+- Analysis of bias corrected WRF data and comparison with other available datasets including partial AWS datasets and ERA5 reanalysis data.
-- Cleaning streamflow data and relating this to waether data to ensure it appears feasable.
+- Cleaning streamflow data and comparing this to associated AWS data to ensure it appears feasable.
 - Processing of large sattelite imagery datasets - cleaning remote sensing data to perform time series analysis.
-- Management and processing of datasets in the range of 100GB
+- Processing of datasets in excess of 100GB
+- Creation of Plots and animations of time-series data to display in an engaging and informative way

 ### Project Management

-- Part of research group
+- I have held a part time job alongide my studies, showing my ability to manage my time effectively and prioritise tasks,

 ### Cooperation and Teamwork

-- Adina, Owen, Cosipy/OGGM devs,
-- Sheffield environment
--
+- My MSc project is part of a wider research project, and discussing my findings and issues has been a key part of my learning
+- To discuss parts of my project, which was in a data poor area, I took the initiave to reach out to international researchers to find data discussed in their work, or discuss their findings.
+- Whilst coupling the two models, collaboration with the teams behind each model was incredibly useful to understand how they worked.
+- Being part of departmental seminars has given key understanding of research as a career, and the importance of sharing ideas and working collaboratively
+- Departmental coffee meetings have allowed me to talk to a wide variety of people and opened opportunities that would not have been available otherwise

 ## Funding

-## Occupation
+- Sheffield Postgraduate Scholarship - £10,000
+- Fieldtrip Scholarship: £2000
+- Planet Labs private sector sattelite imagery - £3000 Km^2 per month for 36 months

 <!-- ### Footer